This tutorial shows how to draw a katana in eight steps with illustrated examples and a detailed breakdown of the various parts of the sword.

 Dividing the handle form the the blade draw the hand guard.
 As the name suggest it protects the hands from slipping onto the blade.

 The hand guard on a katana is generally fairly thin and not very wide.
-Draw accordingly and erase the part of the sword overlapped by it after you are done.
+Draw accordingly and erase the part of the sword’s outline that it overlaps once done.

 Step 3 – Draw the Blade Collar

 The blade collar is used to lock the sword in the sheath.
-From this view it will pretty much be the same width as the blade so you can make a simple divider line to show it’s length.
+From this view it will pretty much be the same width as the blade so you can just add a simple divider line to show it’s length.

 Step 5 – Draw End Cap/Pommel